oottppxx/enigma2/plugins/budweiser/README.md

 ## Settings

+All settings are controlled from the same file as the alternative audio sources.

-None; to enable debugging, create the /tmp/budweiser-debug.log file for further inspection of the plugin inner workings; don't forget to remove it when no longer needed.
+To enable debugging, create the /tmp/budweiser-debug.log file for further inspection of the plugin inner workings; don't forget to remove it when no longer needed.
+There are a couple of example entries in the list, to enable debugging, save the file with a timestamp, and disable.

 ## Notes